ZackHam15/nc-news/README.md

 # Northcoders News API

+## Set-up

+You will need to add the .env.development and .env.test files to make sure you have access to the necessary environment variables.
+Add "PGDATABASE=<database_name_here>, you can find the name of the database in /db/setup.sql and you replace <database_name_here> to the name of the database

 ## Background

 We will be building an API for the purpose of accessing application data programmatically.
 The intention here is to mimic the building of a real world backend service (such as reddit) which should provide this information to the front end architecture.